ibm-cloud-docs/satellite/link-endpoints.md

 1. When you create an endpoint for a resource that runs in your {{site.data.keyword.satelliteshort}} location, you open up a node port for the {{site.data.keyword.satelliteshort}} Link connector on your {{site.data.keyword.satelliteshort}} control plane worker nodes.
 Requests from sources that run outside of the location are made to the {{site.data.keyword.satelliteshort}} Link tunnel server host name and this node port, such as `c-01.us-east.link.satellite.cloud.ibm.com:30819`.
 This Link host name and node port are mapped to the destination resource's domain and port.

-2. The {{site.data.keyword.satelliteshort}} Link tunnel server resolves the request to the {{site.data.keyword.satelliteshort}} Link connector host name and endpoint node port, and forwards the request to the {{site.data.keyword.satelliteshort}} Link connector over a secured VPN connection.
+2. The {{site.data.keyword.satelliteshort}} Link tunnel server resolves the request to the {{site.data.keyword.satelliteshort}} Link connector host name and endpoint node port, and forwards the request to the {{site.data.keyword.satelliteshort}} Link connector over a secured TLS connection.

 3. The {{site.data.keyword.satelliteshort}} Link connector resolves the request to the destination's IP address and port, and forwards the request to the destination resource.